 Duke’s have a dedicated exhibition space at its flagship premises at Brewery Square, which holds a number of exhibitions running throughout the year to complement the firm’s auction calendar.

-Exhibitions over the past 12 months have included a display of sculpture and paintings from local artist Mike Chapman and a showcase of British portrait talent in the Semblance exhibition, which was produced in collaboration with The Arts Academy in London.
+Exhibitions over the past 12 months have included an exhibition by internationally renowned artist Julian Bailey and a showcase of British portrait talent in the Semblance exhibition, which was produced in collaboration with The Arts Academy in London.